-(Some events include: LW Fall Carnival, Field Trips, Family Fun Nights, Red Ribbon Week, Book Character Dress Up Day, Assemblies, Read Across America Week, Jingle Bell Walk, National Walk/Bike to School Day, plus many more Kodak moments!)
+(Some events include: Lynn Wood's Fall Carnival, Field Trips, Family Fun Nights, Red Ribbon Week, Book Character Dress Up Day, Assemblies, Read Across America Week, Jingle Bell Walk, National Walk/Bike to School Day, plus many more Kodak moments!)

 Students will learn how to view and edit their photos using various online programs.